ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 - Create a virtual machine based on subnet-evm.
 - Add a node as a validator to the primary network.
-- Create a subnet.
+- Create a Subnet.
-- Add the same node to the newly created subnet.
+- Add the same node to the newly created Subnet.
 - Create a blockchain with the specified virtual machine.

 :::tip